Claude Chabrol: 1979–2009: Later work

-In the 1980's and 1990's Chabrol engaged himself with many different projects for both TV and the silver screen.
+In the 1980s and 1990s Chabrol engaged himself with many different projects for both TV and the silver screen.
 His films Poulet au vinaigre (1985) and Masques (1987) were entered into the 38th Cannes Film Festival and 37th Berlin International Film Festival respectively.
 Madame Bovary (1991) was nominated for the Golden Globe Award for Best Foreign Language Film and for the Academy Award for Best Costume Design.
 It was also entered into the 17th Moscow International Film Festival.
 La Cérémonie (1995) is perhaps his most acclaimed film from this period, as it was nominated for numerous César Awards and was entered into the 52nd Venice International Film Festival among other.
 His 1999 film The Color of Lies was entered into the 49th Berlin International Film Festival.

 In 1995 Chabrol was awarded the Prix René Clair from the Académie française for his body of work.

-Chabrol continued directing films and TV series well into the 2000's.
+Chabrol continued directing films and TV series well into the 2000s.

 Personal life

 Chabrol's first marriage to Agnès Goute (1956–1962) produced a son, Matthieu Chabrol, a composer who scored most of his father's films from the early 1980s.
 He divorced Agnès to marry the actress Stéphane Audran, with whom he had a son, actor Thomas Chabrol.
 They remained married from 1964 to 1978.
 His third wife was Aurore Paquiss, who has been a script supervisor since the 1950s.
 He had four children.
 Chabrol was a known gourmet chef and shot 10 Days Wonder in Alsace only because he wanted to visit its restaurants.
 Although he acknowledges the influence of Alfred Hitchcock in his work, Chabrol has stated that "others have influenced me more.
 My three greatest influences were Murnau, the great silent film director...Ernst Lubitsch and Fritz Lang."

 Chabrol died on 12 September 2010 of leukemia.
-He is buried in Pere Lachaise Cemetery in north-eastern Paris.
+He is buried in Père Lachaise Cemetery in north-eastern Paris.